Rajpratik71/community-summits-wiki/Seattle2015-Building-Community-Behind-the-Firewall.md

 + Creating an environment where vulnumility is encouraged and good for business.
 + Feeling safe to say 'hey I need help with this'

+Community behind the firewall and creating safety - want positive ideas of how to build culture.

+What is safety?
+   Jessica - observed isolated people at meeting and saw transformation to peer programming and engaged folks.
+By creating a safe space.
+   Josh - Creating an environment where vulnerability is ok, high trust and safe.
+   Cameron - Different examples of safety, blameless postmortems, encourage hiding problems because folks don't want to be blamed.
+   Justin - points out the strategic advantage.

+Justin - Tools set up to isolate too much, chat is an example.
+Present in rooms and persistent chat programs  help.
+It's a mass thing, get useful information into the room.
 Group Chat with history, with a dedicated room that allows for discussion and sharing of information helps enable people to be empowered.

+Irving - big blank spaces don't work.
+Don't set up tools with no content.

+Nathan - tools probably not a good start, be in a room if possible.

 If highlevel decision makers refuse to be part of the community that can be fatal, but if they go in first that leadership can be useful.